lgbrownjr/ser2bt-bridge/README.md

 #### So in its base configuration, one only needs the following files:
 - bashrc_addendom - to add launch the ser2bt_bridge utility once a user logs using rfcomm (serial over bluetooth.
-- rfcomm.service - Launches a service that will listed for incomming connection requests from the rfcomm vty port.
+- rfcomm.service - Launches a service that will listed for incoming connection requests from the rfcomm vty port.
-- ser2bt_bridge script - checks to make sure there is a valid connection on rfcomm and either the vtyusb or vtyamc0, and attempts to bridge them together.
+- ser2bt_bridge script - checks to make sure there is a valid connection on rfcomm and either the vtyUSB or vtyamc0, and attempts to bridge them together.
 #### You also need a:
-- micro usb to usb A female cable to connect to a usb to serial cable.
+- micro USB to USB A female cable to connect to a USB to serial cable.
-- Micro usb to usb A male to connect from the switch to the Raspberry Pi's power port.
+- Micro USB to USB A male to connect from the switch to the Raspberry Pi's power port.
 - Some cheap case to house the pi.
 ### Options - to add a little polish to the bridge:
-- For battary backup, attatcg a upslite.
+- For battery backup, attach a ups-lite.
-- For status and helth updates, attatch a waveshare.2.13 e-paper display.
+- For status and system health updates, attach a waveshare.2.13 e-paper display.
 - Add additional scripts to monitor the battery's capacity, and to drive the waveshare display.